 A reformatory sentence is served in a provincial jail within Ontario.
 The maximum sentence is 2 years less a day.
-Often there will also be a probation order in effect once someone is finished the custodial sentence
+Often there will also be a probation order in effect once someone is finished the custodial sentence.
+The maximum period of finished the custodial sentence.
+The maximum period of probation allowed is three years.

 The Court can order, in some circumstances, that the offender serve their time in the community rather than attend a custodial facility.
 During this time the offender will be subject to various restrictions on their liberty.
 This is called a conditional sentence and cannot exceed 2 years less a day.
+Probation may follow this sentence.